 More about ENZAMET

 Doctors commonly start men newly diagnosed with metastatic prostate cancer on androgen deprivation therapy (otherwise known as ADT), along with a standard anti-androgen tablet (such as Cosudex or Anandron).
 These drugs work in prostate cancer by shutting off the supply of testosterone, which is the fuel that drives prostate cancer growth.
 While this standard treatment is very effective, doctors and researchers are constantly striving for ways to improve treatment and increase patient survival from metastatic prostate cancer.
-The striking results from the ENZAMET clinical trial, presented at the Plenary Session of the 2019 American Society of Clinical Oncology (ASCO) meeting, and to be published in the New England Journal of Medicine, have achieved just that.
+The striking results from the ENZAMET clinical trial, presented at the Plenary Session of the 2019 American Society of Clinical Oncology (ASCO) meeting, and published in the New England Journal of Medicine, have achieved just that.

 ENZAMET is a large Phase 3 study that shows that giving enzalutamide along with ADT to “hormone-naïve” men (who are just starting ADT) reduced the risk of death at 3-years by a third, relative to giving ADT with the standard anti-androgen drug.
 Enzalutamide also significantly increased the time until the cancer showed signs of growing, either by symptoms, scans, or rising PSA.
 Before these findings, enzalutamide was given only to men with metastatic prostate cancer after ADT stopped working.
 This study now suggests that enzalutamide should be considered much earlier in the course of the disease, around the time of starting ADT when patients are diagnosed with metastatic cancer.